The New Minimal Supersymmetric GUT : Spectra, RG analysis and fitting formulae: The New Minimal Susy GUT

 The superpotential (see\cite{abmsv,ag1,bmsv,ag2} for comprehensive details ) contains the mass parameters \bea m: {\bf{210}}^{\bf{2}} \qquad ; \qquad M : {\bf{126\cdot{\overline {126}}}} ;\qquad M_H : {\bf{10}}^{\bf{2}} \eea and trilinear couplings \bea \lambda : {\bf{210}}^{\bf{3}} \qquad ; \qquad \eta : {\bf{210\cdot 126\cdot{\overline {126}}}} ;\qquad \gamma \oplus {\bar\gamma} : {\bf{10 \cdot 210}\cdot(126 \oplus {\overline {126}}}) \eea

-In addition one has two complex symmetric matrices $h_{AB},f_{AB}$ of Yukawa couplings of the the $\mathbf{10,\oot}$ Higgs multiplets to the $\mathbf{16 .16} $ matter bilinears.
+In addition one has two complex symmetric matrices $h_{AB},f_{AB}$ of Yukawa couplings of the $\mathbf{10,\oot}$ Higgs multiplets to the $\mathbf{16 .16} $ matter bilinears.
 The $U(3)$ ambiguity due to $SO(10)$ `flavour' redefinitions can be used to remove 9 of the 24 real parameters in $f,h$.
 In addition rephasing of the remaining 4 fields $\mathbf{\Phi,H,\Sigma,\overline\Sigma}$ removes 4 phases from the 14 parameters in $m,M,M_H,\lambda,\eta,\gamma,{\bar\gamma}$ leaving 25 superpotential parameters to begin with.
-Strictly speaking, since a fine tuning to keep one pair of doublets light is an intrinsic part of the MSGUT scenario, an additional parameter (say $M_H$ ) may be considered as fixed so that there are actually 24 free superpotential parameters.
+Strictly speaking, since a fine tuning to keep one pair of doublets light is an intrinsic part of the MSGUT scenario, an additional \emph{complex} parameter (say $M_H$ ) may be considered as fixed so that there are actually 23 free superpotential parameters.
 In addition the electroweak scale vev $v_W$, and $\tan \beta$ are relevant external parameters for the light fermion spectrum determined by the GUT yukawa structures.
+The overall superheavy scale(identified with the real parametr $m_{210}$) is fixed by the identification of the unification scale determined by the RG flow with the mass of the gauge $X[3,2,\pm {4\over 3}]$ sub-multiplet.